Carlos Eugenio Restrepo: Relations with Peru

 The foreign relations of Colombia with Peru were of growing concern for many Colombians and the government.
 The Colombian Jungles of the Putumayo and Caquetá, in the south of Colombia became the centre of conflict and debate during the administration of Restrepo.
 The borders with Peru were not clearly marked, and this became a problem during the first half of the century.
 The Casa Arana, a Peru-based rubber company, had expanded into Colombian territory, and was exploiting its resources and oppressing the Indigenous people of this region.
 The situation became national news when reported killings of natives was reported to have been committed by Casa Arana, and in July 1911, Peruvian forces attacked the military base stationed in La Pedrera.

 The growing pressure of Congress and the public to go to war was met with some stiff opposition.
-Colombia had just recovered from the Thousand Days' War, and did not wished to be involved in another conflict, nor it had the resources to do so.
+Colombia had just recovered from the Thousand Days' War, and did not wish to be involved in another conflict, nor it had the resources to do so.
 Restrepo, was opposed to armed conflict, and wished to resolve matters diplomatically.
 Colombia's Minister of Foreign Affairs at the time, Enrique Olaya, who had the total support of the president, handled the matter with a hand great efficacy.
-On July 15, 1911, Olaya Herrera, and its Peruvian counterpart, Ernesto de Tezanos Pinto, signed a modus vivendi agreement.
+On July 15, 1911, Olaya Herrera, and his Peruvian counterpart, Ernesto de Tezanos Pinto, signed a modus vivendi agreement.

 This alone would not have ended the conflict, if it were not because there was a beriberi and yellow fever outbreak within the Peruvian army in the area, causing a great number of casualties.
 For now the conflict was resolved, but it would again surface in 1934 with the Colombia–Peru War.